Cannon-Thurston Maps for Kleinian Groups: Abstract

 \section{Abstract}

 We show that Cannon-Thurston maps exist for degenerate free groups without parabolics, i.e. for handlebody groups.
-Combining these techniques with earlier work proving the existence of Cannon-Thurston maps for surface groups, we show that Cannon-Thurston maps exist for arbitrary finitely generated Kleinian groups, proving a conjecture of McMullen.
+Combining these techniques with earlier work proving the existence of Cannon-Thurston maps for surface groups, we show that Cannon-Thurston maps exist for arbitrary finitely generated Kleinian groups without parabolics, proving conjectures of Thurston and McMullen.
 We also show that point pre-images under Cannon-Thurston maps for degenerate free groups without parabolics correspond to end-points of leaves of an ending lamination in the Masur domain, whenever a point has more than one pre-image.
 This proves a conjecture of Otal.
-We also prove a similar result for point pre-images under Cannon-Thurston maps for arbitrary finitely generated Kleinian groups.
+We also prove a similar result for point pre-images under Cannon-Thurston maps for arbitrary finitely generated Kleinian groups without parabolics.